 This development site overlooks the Naramata Bench and the area encompasses land from Okanagan Park to the north, Penticton Creek to the south, Okanagan Lake to the west, and the 675-meter contour line to the east.
 It encompasses over 9,000 acres of which over 600 acres are cultivated as vineyards and over 250 acres as orchards.

 All of CH’s proposed development area is situated within the Naramata Bench sub-appellation that was recently approved by the Ministry of Agriculture.
 The residents' opinion is that the proposed development will detrimentally affect the agri-tourism industry in the region through damage to the watershed and the environment which will ultimately reduce tourism and impair the viability of the agricultural economy of the Naramata bench and the surrounding region.

 In order to ensure that the opposition to the Development is representative of those across the spectrum of residents, tourists, farmers, and business owners, a petition was initiated to “Save the Bench”.
-To date, there have been more than 10,000 signatures along with many informed and varied comments opposing the Development.
-A second petition supporting this development has garnered less than 150 signatures.
+To date, there have been more than 15,000 signatures along with many informed and varied comments opposing the Development (see comments in Our Petition, what others think).